PRJ-32 - Design and Construction of Aeroespace Systems

-Course Map Rationale: Space Engineering is the Engineering process, using the Space, to connect the Users with their Subject needs.
-Space Missions are the scope where a Space System is developed and operated to provide a product that connects the user to their needs.
-This Space System is traditionally architected in Segments (Launch/Space/Ground), their programmatic and operations.
-This course intends to describe the technological elements of the Space Systems, researching know missions, and a hands-on development.
+Course Map Rationale: Space Engineering is the Engineering process, using the Space, to develop and operate space related products (Space Systems) that connects the user to their needs.
+This Space System is traditionally organized in Segments (Launch/Space/Ground), their programmatic and operations.
+This course intends to describe the technological elements of the Space Systems, researching know missions, and hands-on activities.

 The Grading will follow ITA’s policy.
 The grade itself will be calculated from the class activities as the following table:

 |Concurrent Sessions /|

 The class consists of four pedagogical elements that are interwoven to maximize the use of individual, group and class time.
 These elements are lectures, assignments, readings, and hands-on activities.

 - REF-001 - Wertz, J. R. & Larsson, J. W., eds., Space Mission Analysis and Design, Kluwer, Dordrecht, 1999;

 - REF-002 - Fortescue, P., Stark, J., eds., Spacecraft Systems Engineering, 2a ed., John Wiley and Sons, Chichester, UK, 1995;

 - REF-003 - Sutton, G. P. Rocket Propulsion Elements, 7a Edition, Wiley, New York, EUA, 2001